How Long Is 20 Weeks

 Q: How many months are exactly in 20 weeks?

 A: There is no exact number of months in 20 weeks due to the variable length of months.
-The best approximation is around 4.5 months, but the precise number depends on the specific months included.
+And the best approximation is around 4.
+5 months, but the precise number depends on the specific months included.

 Q: How many working days are in 20 weeks?

 A: Assuming a standard five-day workweek, 20 weeks contain 100 working days (20 weeks * 5 days/week = 100 days).
-However, this calculation doesn't account for public holidays or vacation time.
+Even so, this calculation doesn't account for public holidays or vacation time.

 Q: Can I use a calendar to visualize 20 weeks?